Coulomb blockade in a non-thermalized quantum dot

 Typically, the study of quantum dots in the Coulomb blockade regime has been focused on the regime where complete thermalization is assumed.
 This regime is characterized by peaks in the conductance as a function of gate voltage \cite{AvLikPaper,Beenakker} that can be attributed to interesting features in the {tunneling} density of states \cite{TDoS}, and -- in case of strong asymmetry in the coupling to the leads -- by a staircase in the current as a function of the bias voltage $V$ \cite{Kulik,AverinLikharevBookChapter, Ben-JacobWilkins, AvLikKor}.
 When the coupling is approximately symmetric, $\Gamma_\mathrm{L} \sim \Gamma_\mathrm{R}$, the Coulomb staircase practically vanishes in the thermalized case.
 But it is precisely in this case when the absence of thermalization reveals itself by an additional jump in the nonlinear differential conductance, as we show in this Letter by solving the quantum kinetic equation. {The absence of thermalization on a dot, therefore,} can be detected by this jump {which occurs within the first step of the Coulomb staircase.}

 The jump arises due to the change in the distribution function of the dot; going from a Fermi function in the fully {thermalized} case to a double-step form.
-Such a structure has previously been observed in one-dimensional wires where the distribution function was a linear combination of the two Fermi functions of the leads due to insufficient time for equilibration \cite{Birge}.
+A similar structure (although for practically noninteracting electrons) has previously been observed in one-dimensional wires where the distribution function was a linear combination of the two Fermi functions of the leads due to insufficient time for equilibration \cite{Birge}.
+A double-step distribution has also been predicted for open quantum dots, where electrons are practically noninteracting \cite{AltlandEgger}, and for auxiliary non-interacting electrons in the slave-boson approach to the Kondo effect in quantum dots \cite{SmirnovKondoQD}.
+Here, in the Coulomb-blockade regime in region (\ref{scales}), a double-step form of the electron distribution function is substantially modified by the interaction.

 The standard Hamiltonian of a Coulomb-blockaded quantum dot coupled to two leads is $H = H_\mathrm{dot} + H_\mathrm{l} + H_\mathrm{tun}$, where

 Here $\alpha {=} \mathrm{L, R}$ labels the leads, $d_n^\dagger (d_n), c^{\dagger}_{k, \alpha} (c_{k, \alpha})$ are the creation (annihilation) operators for electrons with energies $\varepsilon_n$ and $\varepsilon_k$ in the dot and leads respectively, $\hat{N} = \sum_n d_n^\dagger d_n$ is the number operator for the dot, {and} $N_\mathrm{g}$ is the preferred number of electrons on the dot set by the gate voltage.
 The leads have chemical potentials $\mu_\mathrm{L} = \mu+eV$ and $\mu_\mathrm{R} = \mu$.
 The {$k$- and $n$-independent} tunneling amplitudes between the dot and leads, $t_\alpha$, {define, along with the density of states of the leads $\nu_\alpha$ (taken to be constant), the tunneling} rates $\Gamma_\alpha = 2 \pi \nu_\alpha |t_\alpha|^2$ with the total $\Gamma=\Gamma_{\mathrm{L}}+\Gamma_{\mathrm{R}}$.